X

 David Robertson joined the Foundation in July 2017 and in May 2019 he was promoted to Member and Program Coordinator as the national coordinator for the St. Catherine Challenge and Pi Theta Epsilon.

 He joins the Foundation having previously worked in the educational sector as a program coordinator with Learn It Systems.
-Prior to that, he worked for several years as the Assistant Director, Family Relations and Special Events at the Washington International School in D.C.
+Before that, he worked for several years as the Assistant Director, of Family Relations and Special Events at the Washington International School in D.C.

 David has a BS and Master's of Education from Springfield College where he was the grad assistant to the Sports Information Director before working in the sports industry.
 David lives in Washington, D.C. with his wife, son, and Labrador, Luna.